Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 With the range and variety of commercial software products on the shelves today, how can an educator or parent choose a program that will most benefit a particular student?
 Where are product reviews that can inform the decision?

-• Providing electronic resources
+• Access to electronic references and resources

 National Center for Accessible Media